 Next step, sort through my stash for the perfect fabric.
 I wanted cute and girly, but not pink and frilly.
 Little Birdies in Yellow by Me and My Sister for Moda Fabrics was the one.
 I also had a small piece of lemony-yellow linen (I think?) that I picked up at the thrift store that I used for the bodice lining.
 Here’s the finished product, modelled by the adorable Celeste:

-Ottobre Designs magazine (3/2010), but wasn't paying much attention when sewing the front and back leg pieces together to what was the "right side" of the fabric (can you really tell with plain knits?), and managed to sew two left legs.
-I was running low on thread and didn't want to get the seam ripper out, so I just bodged the pants together.
+I made the 7-9lb baby version and it fit my 7lb 12oz darling perfectly (won’t be getting a lot of wear out of this one!).
+I also attempted to make the baby jodphurs from Ottobre Designs magazine (3/2010), but wasn’t paying much attention when sewing the front and back leg pieces together to what was the “right side” of the fabric (can you really tell with plain knits?), and managed to sew two left legs.
+I was running low on thread and didn’t want to get the seam ripper out, so I just bodged the pants together.
 No close-up photos of that sewing effort!

 I’m still pleased that my daughter came home from hospital in a homemade outfit (although wearing a bought long-sleeve onesie underneath the dress as the weather has been miserable here lately).
 I’ll definitely keep the dress as a memento of such a wonderful occasion!